Use Caution when Cleaning and Disinfecting

 Avoid Combining Chemicals

-Do not mix cleaning and disinfecting products without reading their labels and SDSs.
-If you mix incompatible chemicals, you could create health hazards.
-For example, products that contain bleach and ammonia can combine to cause severe lung damage or death.
-You should also avoid storing chemicals in containers that do not have the correct label or instructions.
+Do not mix cleaning or disinfecting products without reading their labels and SDSs.
+Incompatible chemicals—like bleach and ammonia—can create toxic gases that cause severe lung damage or death.
+Also, avoid storing chemicals in containers that do not have the correct label or instructions.

 Don’t Overuse